-The Libero PCS\ARST\N configuration, Rx Only option, can only reset the Rx PCS when PCS\ARST\N signal falls; and self-reset the Tx PCS when the Tx PLL transitions from unlocked to locked.
+Libero PCS\ARST\N settings: only reset the Rx PCS when PCS\ARST\N falls; and self-reset the Tx PCS when the Tx PLL transitions from unlocked to locked.
 The Tx PLL lock is typically the last event which impacts the health of the clock going into the PCS from the PMA.
-However, if there is an application which requires a change to serializer post-divider or a change to the PLL that a Tx lane is using; these events cause a change in PCS clocking.
+However, if there is an application which requires a change to serializer post-divider or change to which PLL a particular Tx lane uses; these events cause a change in PCS clocking.
 These types of configuration changes should be carried out by first asserting the soft PCS Tx Reset system register, then changing the serializer configuration, and then de-asserting the soft PCS Tx Reset system register.
 This method assures the PCS plus its FWF sees a consistent clocking at the time when they are out of reset.
-Rate modifications must be done through DRI using a reset/modify/un-reset sequence and must be implemented by the user design.
+Rate modifications must be done through DRI using a reset/modify/unreset sequence and must be implemented by the user design.
 For such rate changes, the \ARST\N pins do not have to be used since soft resets are available through the DRI.